Dhanush-Nair808/S.A.G.E/README.md

 backend/chroma_db/
 *.db

-🤝 Contributing
+# 🤝 Contributing
 Contributions are welcome!
 You can help with:

 Adding more ML models
 Improving RAG retrieval quality
 Enhancing the UI/UX
-Adding new features (notifications, multi-language, etc.)
+Adding new features (email support,notifications, multi-language, etc.)

 S.A.G.E — Making customer support Smarter, Accurate, Grounded, and Efficient.